Primary Election: August 2, 2022

 VotingforJudges is a nonpartisan, impartial source of information about judicial elections in the state of Washington.
 The site was established in 2006 to provide information to voters in connection with the appellate judicial contests that year, and it has expanded to cover all judicial elections throughout the state.
 All of Washington's 2014 elections will be reported.

 There will be judicial elections in November 2014 for the Washington Supreme Court, Washington Court of Appeals, several county Superior Courts, and all county District Courts.

 Court of Appeals: There will be judicial elections in all three divisions of the Washington Court of Appeals this year.
 These will include most counties in the state.
 There are no contested elections in the Court of Appeals, however, so each of the candidates who filed for a position will appear unopposed on the November ballot.

 Municipal Court: Most elected Municipal Court judges were up for election in 2013.
 There are races in Seattle and Tacoma, and there might be some positions on the ballot in other cities, especially if there are vacancies that need to be filled or have been temporarily filled by interim appointments.
 Again, check your particular county for details.

 We are adding more information as it becomes available.
 Once again this year, VotingforJudges is your most complete source for impartial judicial election information.
-Check back here later this month, and tell your friends and colleagues!
+Check back here when you're completing your ballot, and tell your friends and colleagues!

 The American Bar Association honored VotingforJudges with its 2007 Silver Gavel Award for Media and the Arts, in the "New Media" category, "recognizing outstanding efforts to foster public understanding of the law."

 The Atlanta-based Foundation for Improvement of Justice presented one of its Paul H. Chapman Justice Awards for 2007 to VotingforJudges.

 Paul Fjelstad, the Kitsap attorney who created and provides ongoing updates to VotingforJudges, was honored with the 2007 King County Bar Association President's Award for his work.
 In July 2012, he also received a Washington State Bar Association Local Hero Award and a Kitsap County Bar Association President's Award, in part for his work with this site.